Safety engineering: Safety and reliability

-When adding equipment is impractical (usually because of expense), then the least expensive form of design is often "inherently fail-safe".
-That is, change the system design so its failure modes are not catastrophic.
+When adding equipment is impractical (usually because of expense), the least expensive form of design is often inherently fail-safe.
+It generally involves designing a given system in such a way that its failure modes are not catastrophic.
 Inherent fail-safes are common in medical equipment, traffic and railway signals, communications equipment, and safety equipment.

 The typical approach is to arrange the system so that ordinary single failures cause the mechanism to shut down in a safe way (for nuclear power plants, this is termed a passively safe design, although more than ordinary failures are covered).
 Alternately, if the system contains a hazard source such as a battery or rotor, then it may be possible to remove the hazard from the system so that its failure modes cannot be catastrophic.
 The U.S. Department of Defense Standard Practice for System Safety (MIL–STD–882) places the highest priority on elimination of hazards through design selection.

 One of the most common fail-safe systems is the overflow tube in baths and kitchen sinks.
 If the valve sticks open, rather than causing an overflow and damage, the tank spills into an overflow.
 Another common example is that in an elevator the cable supporting the car keeps spring-loaded brakes open.
 If the cable breaks, the brakes grab rails, and the elevator cabin does not fall.

 Some systems can never be made fail safe, as continuous availability is needed.
 For example, loss of engine thrust in flight is dangerous.
 Redundancy, fault tolerance, or recovery procedures are used for these situations (e.g. multiple independent controlled and fuel fed engines).
 This also makes the system less sensitive for the reliability prediction errors or quality induced uncertainty for the separate items.
 On the other hand, failure detection & correction and avoidance of common cause failures becomes here increasingly important to ensure system level reliability.